subodh-rakshit/Calendar-App/README.md

 ## Available Scripts For Running the Application

+* Firstly clone the project in your local system.
-In the project directory, you can run:
+*In the project directory, you can run:

 ### `npm start`